calltelemetry/calltelemetry/kubernetes/README.md

-# Call Telemetry Deployment Guide
+# Call Telemetry HA Deployment Guide

 This guide provides detailed instructions for setting up and deploying the Call Telemetry application using Kuberenetes with load balancing an a HA PostgreSQL Cluster.

-Kubernetes is free to use on your own, and support is available please context [Support](mailto:jason@calltelelemetry.com) for more information.
+Kubernetes is free to use on your own, and support is available please contact [Support](mailto:jason@calltelelemetry.com) for more information.

 ## Prerequisites